Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 We define as _Platform_ a set of interrelated functionality. _Platforms_ may consume services from other _platforms_ and their dependencies form a hierarchical stack.

-Each _Platform_ may introduce new workflows to the system , Add-ons, Plug-ins, GUI components (Apps, wallets) and Actors.
-This enables the system to target different use cases with different actors involved.
+Each _Platform_ may introduce new workflows to the system , Add-ons, Plug-ins, GUI components (Apps, wallets) and _actors_.
+This enables the system to target different use cases with different _actors_ involved.

 <br>